 Bait and switch

 Bait and switch hacking lures victims into downloading malicious software or clicking on malicious links by disguising them as legitimate.
-Bait and switch links are often disguised as anything from pictures to video files or social media links and are a widespread type of hack on social media platforms.
+Bait and switch links are often disguised as anything from pictures to video files or social media links.
+So the following tips are very important for those who want to avoid getting hacked on social media.

 Tips to avoid bait and switch hacks: